Sahmkou Camara

-Sahmkou Camara (born 10 June 2003) is a professional footballer who plays as a centre-back for Czech side MFK Karviná.
-Born in France, he represents Guinea internationally.
+Sahmkou Camara (born 10 June 2003) is a professional footballer who plays as a centre-back for Slovak First Football League club Slovan Bratislava on loan from Slavia Prague.
+Born in France, he plays for the Guinea national team.

 Club career

 Camara is a native of Paris and played in the youth categories of Cavigal Nice.

 Grasse

 Camara played 31 league matches in the French fourth division, scoring his only goal on 14 December 2022 against Saint-Priest.
 He was a regular in the starting lineup.

 Stade Lausanne Ouchy

 Camara signed a contract with Stade Lausanne Ouchy in the summer of 2023.
 He made his debut in the Swiss top flight on 5 August 2023, in a 1–1 draw against Servette.
 He scored his first goal on 28 September of the same year, when he scored in the 81st minute against Yverdon to equalise the game 1–1.
-He played a total of 25 games in the Swiss Super League in the 2023/2024 season with the Swiss team, scoring one goal.
+He played a total of 25 games in the Swiss Super League in the 2023–24 season, scoring one goal.
 However, he was unable to prevent relegation to the second division.

-While playing for Stade Lausanne Ouchy he was called up to the Guinea national team.